rust-lang/rust/doc/tutorial.md

 We can write a trait declaration that _inherits_ from other traits, called _supertraits_.
 Types that implement a trait must also implement its supertraits.
+For example,

-For example, we can define a `Circle` trait that only types that also have the `Shape` trait can have:
+we can define a `Circle` trait that inherits from `Shape`.

 ~~~~
 trait Shape { fn area(&self) -> float; }
 trait Circle : Shape { fn radius(&self) -> float; }
 ~~~~

-Now, implementations of `Circle` methods can call `Shape` methods:
+Now, we can implement `Circle` on a type only if we also implement `Shape`.

 ~~~~
 # trait Shape { fn area(&self) -> float; }